 Pura Besakih Guide: 10 Things I Wish I Knew Before Visiting Bali’s Mother Temple

-However, my own visit—more precisely, a full-day trip to Besakih from Ubud—didn’t exactly go as planned.
-That’s why in this Pura Besakih Guide, I’m sharing the things I wish I had known beforehand, along with practical tips so you can plan your trip in the smoothest way possible.
+However, my own visit, a full-day trip to Besakih from Ubud, didn’t exactly go as planned.
+That’s why in this Pura Besakih guide, I’m sharing everything I wish I had known beforehand, along with practical tips to help you plan your trip as smoothly as possible.

 This article may contain affiliate links.
 This means that if you purchase through one of the links, I may be paid a small commission at no extra cost to you.
 Thank you for supporting the blog and allowing me to keep sharing meaningful travel experiences with you.